University of Wisconsin–Madison: Admissions

 The Princeton Review ranked the University of Wisconsin–Madison's undergraduate admissions selectivity a 92/99.
 The 2022 annual ranking of U.S. News & World Report categorizes UW–Madison as "more selective."
 For the Class of 2027 (enrolled Fall 2023), UW–Madison received 63,537 applications and accepted 27,527 (43.3%).
 Of those accepted, 7,966 enrolled, for a total yield rate (the percentage of accepted students who choose to attend the university) of 28.9%.
 On average, UW–Madison accepts about two-thirds of in-state applicants, while its out-of-state acceptance rate is approximately 47%.
 UW–Madison's freshman retention rate is 94.2%, with 89.2% going on to graduate within six years.

-The university started test-optional admissions with the Fall 2021 incoming class in response to the COVID-19 pandemic and has extended this through Fall 2024.
-Of the 38% of enrolled freshmen in 2022 who submitted ACT scores; the middle 50 percent Composite score was between 28 and 33.
-Of the 18% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1370–1500.
-The average unweighted GPA among enrolled freshman was 3.88.
+The university started test-optional admissions with the Fall 2021 incoming class in response to the COVID-19 pandemic, and extended this through Fall 2024.
+Of the 38% of enrolled freshmen in 2022 who submitted ACT scores; the middle 50 percent composite score was between 28 and 33.
+Of the 18% of the incoming freshman class who submitted SAT scores; the middle 50 percent composite scores were 1370–1500.
+The average unweighted GPA among enrolled freshmen was 3.88.

 Admission is need-blind for domestic applicants.
 The University of Wisconsin–Madison is a college-sponsor of the National Merit Scholarship Program and sponsored 10 Merit Scholarship awards in 2020.
 In the 2020–2021 academic year, 30 freshman students were National Merit Scholars.